denriquem/chitterChallenge/README.md

 ## How to run the app

-- whilst in the chitter-challenge folder, run `npm start`
+- whilst in the chitterChallenge folder, run `npm start`

 ## User Stories